Product Safety for Toys and other Products - Alder & Alouette

 BIOLAND Standards

 Many of our products are certified organic as part of the Bioland Standards.
-This is a German product only certification and includes some of the highest standards in the world.
+This is a German product only certification and includes some of the highest organic standards in the world.
 You can read more about the Bioland standards here

 OEKO-TEX Standards